actions-marketplace-validations/sukot1_polaris-codescanner/README.md

     POLARIS_COMMAND_OPTS: "--co install.coverity.version='default' --co analyze.mode='central'"
 ```
 > Please refer to Synopsys official [documentation](https://sig-docs.synopsys.com/polaris/topics/c_cli-config-overrides.html?hl=install%2Ccoverity%2Cversion) for a full list of supported CLI options for code scanning.

+>  This action has been produced as a helpful third party resource while working with Synopsys's Polaris software and not produced/maintained by [Sysnopys](https://www.synopsys.com/).